Stock market hit by worst day since Covid amid fears of new banking crisis

 Moody’s has downgraded its outlook for the whole US banking sector to “negative” from “stable” to reflect the “rapid deterioration in the operating environment.”

-As Credit Suisse shares fell 20% to a record low, FT Alphaville contributor Bryce Elder calculated the former giant was now worth less than most firms on the FTSE 100, somewhere in size between Admiral car insurance and Kingfisher, the owner of household chain B&Q.
+As Credit Suisse shares fell 20 per cent to a record low, FT Alphaville contributor Bryce Elder calculated the former giant was now worth less than most firms on the FTSE 100, somewhere in size between Admiral car insurance and Kingfisher, the owner of household chain B&Q.

 Join our commenting forum